 Now, it turns out that the approval strategies based on heights and scores may be vulnerable to a specific type of attacks, see Section 4.1.
-We will discuss more elaborated strategies9 to defend against such attacks in that section.
-Nevertheless, it is still worth considering the simplest tip selection strategy ("approve two random tips"), since it is the easiest to analyse, and therefore may give some insight about the qualitative and quantitative behavior of the system.
+We will discuss more elaborated strategies to defend against such attacks in that section.
+Nevertheless, we stress that it is still worth considering the simplest tip selection strategy ("approve two random tips"), since it is the easiest to analyze, and therefore may give some insight about the qualitative and quantitative behavior of the system.